Bemberg™: Sustainable Cupro Fiber for Indian Traditional Wear

 Derived from Cotton Linter

 Cotton linter, the raw material of Bemberg™, is the short downy fiber enfolding cotton seeds, and is not used for cotton yarn production.
 This cotton linter is procured from various parts of the world including India.
-We transform this pre-consumer material into a pure regenerated cellulose fiber with our unique technology.
+We transform this pre-consumer material into a pure regenerated cellulose fiber with our unique closed loop production process.
 We use already available by-product and not a separate resource and hence reducing the burden on the environment.

 Born from Nature, Return to Nature